speciationgenomics/speciationgenomics.github.io/_pages/0_Logging_on.md

 Of course you will need to change the log in credentials shown here (i.e. the username and keyfile name) with your own. **Also be aware that the cluster IP address will change everyday**.
 We will update you on this each day.

-You might be prompted to accept an RSA key - if so just type `yes` and you will log in to the cluster!
+The first time logging in you will be prompted to accept an RSA key - just type `yes`!

 #### Downloading and uploading files